pablobernabeu/Data-is-present/README.md

 #### Prerequisites and suggestions for participation in datathons

-*Necessary:* Basic knowledge of reproducible documents or dashboards.
+*Necessary:* basic knowledge of reproducible documents or dashboards.

-*Recommended:* Familiarity with the development of reproducible documents or dashboards; an idea about the data you'd like to work with and the kind of document or dashboard you want to create.
+*Recommended:* familiarity with the development of reproducible documents or dashboards; an idea about the data you'd like to work with and the kind of document or dashboard you want to create.

 ## Contact